ssp21/ssp21-spec/ssp21.md

 both the payload and associated data in the message.

 AEAD implementations such as AES-GCM or ChaCha20-Poly1305 already provide functions that largely match the `read` and `write` methods described here.
-The only difference being that they also take the nonce as a paramter.
+The only difference being that they also take the nonce as a parameter.

 **Note:** Empty session messages are explicitly disallowed, with the exception of the initial handshake authentication messages.
 Even authenticated empty messages with `n >= 1` should be treated and logged as an error, and never passed to user layer.